-My RPE (rating of perceived exertion) was 15, quite hard, but still OK.
+My RPE (rating of perceived exertion) was 15, or “Hard” according to the Borg RPE scale, but still OK.

-Although my average heart rate was 162, exactly the lactic threshold, I was surprised to see, that my maximal heart rate reached 192!.
+Although my average heart rate was 162bpm, exactly the lactic threshold, I was surprised to see, that my maximum heart rate had reached 192bpm!

-On the positive, according to the formula MHR=220-age, it leads to the conclusion that I'm 28😊
+On the positive side, according to the formula MHR=220-age, it leads to the conclusion that I am only 28.

-On Saturday morning I waked up at 4:30 am and nothing was hurting!
+The following day, Saturday morning, I awoke at 4:30 AM and am happy to report that nothing was hurting!

-Less than 24 hours after the run, looks like a full recovery, no damages!
+It is less than 24 hours after the run, and it looks like I am fully recovered, no damage!

-I summarize this forth half marathon with satisfaction: I run 21.1km the forth time in 4 months, eventually achieved a slight improvement, enjoyed very much and almost fully recovered in less than 24 hours.
+With satisfaction I can summarize this forth half marathon as follows: For the fourth time in four months I have run 21.1 kilometers, eventually achieving a slight improvement, enjoying it very much and am almost fully recovered in less than 24 hours.

-But, when I think of running the full marathon, the the 42 km! in a year from now, it feels frigtning…
+But when I think about running a full marathon, the 42 kilometers, a year from now, it feels frightening…!

 To summarize in one sentence: I loved the experience of my fourth half-marathon!